 Just like you wouldn’t want someone performing a ton of kipping pull-ups when they don’t have the strength to do one strict pull-up, we don’t want someone doing a ton of kipping handstand push-ups if they don’t have the strength to do a strict handstand push-up.
 The shoulder strength required to complete a handstand push-up is great, and some may not have that strength just yet.
 Have no fear, we have created a simple training program to help you build your upper body strength to reach the goal of obtaining a strict handstand push-up.
 With dedication, patience and hard work, you too can successfully attain a strict handstand push-up!

-How to Execute a Strict Handstand Push-Up:
+How to DO A Strict Handstand Push-Up:

 - Hand placement: place hands about 6-12 inches away from the wall and slightly wider than shoulder width apart.
 Make sure palms are facing forward, or slightly turned out 5-10 degrees.